LINGUISTEUNICE/speech-emotion-1/README.md

 # Speech Emotion — A First Look

-A small, hands-on first project exploring the kind of multimodal communication analysis MULTICOM focuses on.
-This round is scoped to a single modality (speech audio) on purpose — see [`docs/findings.md`](docs/findings.md) for what I found and why I kept it this narrow.
+A small, hands-on first project exploring this kind of multimodal communication analysis.
+This round is scoped to a single modality (speech audio)  — see [`docs/findings.md`](docs/findings.md)

-**Not a research project — a "getting my hands dirty with the tools" project.**

 ## What's here